wikitree/wikitree-api/getProfile.md

 ### bioFormat

 If you request the "bio" field (the text biography for a Person profile), the default is to return the content as it's stored, with wiki markup.
 You can instead request that this markup be rendered into HTML (as it would appear on the profile's web page) by specifying a "bioFormat" of "html".
 If you use a bioFormat value of "both", then both the original wiki text and the rendered HTML will be returned.

+### resolveRedirect

+Generally if you start at a valid profile and follow use the ids associated with relationships (mother, father) you should get a valid/complete profile in return.
+However, in some circumstances you may end up requesting a profile that has been merged away into another profile, or otherwise is redirected.
+If you set resolveRedirect=1 in your POST to the API, then any profiles that would be returned that are redirections will be followed to their end point, and *that* final profile will be returned.

 ## Results